wp-plugins/i-order-terms/readme.txt

 `
 register_taxonomy( 'your-taxonomy-name', 'your-post-type', array(
 	'label' => __('Category'),

-	'i_order_terms' => true, // this parameter is used to enable sorting for taxonomy 'your-taxonomy-name' ));
+	// this parameter is used to enable
+	// sorting for taxonomy 'your-taxonomy-name'
+	'i_order_terms' => true,
+));
 `